 Once we finally got around to going to the mission, Tseng informed us of just how dangerous the next story mission would be: supposedly it had been assigned to no less than Sephiroth, but the famous SOLDIER had refused the mission, which is apparently something he can get away with.
 While Zack didn’t know why Sephiroth had refused, this did paint a nice picture of how respected Zack had become in SOLDIER, even if it was only thanks to the advantageous disappearance of Genesis and Angeal, to be the second choice after Sephiroth.

 After a helicopter trip, Zack and Tseng arrived in Banora, which turned out to be both Genesis and Angeal’s hometown, and also home of the dumbapple.
 Someone probably could have clarified that to us ahead of time!
 Unfortunately, it seems that Genesis’ defectors and clones had outright occupied the town, and we were forced into a slog right at the outset.
 This ended with a climb up a hill to a robot called a Guard Spider, which Zack outright slashed in half after the miniboss battle.
 This felt really appropriate, considering that Kyle’s run through the Five Saints sidequest had left us overpowered as all hell.
-I’m not sure how I would have felt about that kind of excess, otherwise.
+I’m not sure how I would have felt about that kind of excess if we hadn’t!

 After destroying the tank, Zack discovered that the pilot was also a Genesis Copy.
 Saying this out loud, Tseng asked where Zack had heard the term “copy” (from Sephiroth at the end of chapter 1, as it happens), as the word was apparently top secret and distinct from “clone.”
 Since Zack was now in the know, Tseng decided to tell him that Genesis had stolen technology that he was using to write his own experiences onto a SOLDIER or a monster, which suggests that many of the Genesis copies were, in fact, the SOLDIERs. that defected with Genesis.
 Curiously: Tseng goes out of his way to say that the machine copies Genesis’ experiences onto others, implying that it doesn’t necessarily work with anyone else’s experiences and that it was probably designed to work with Genesis to begin with.
 But what’s the purpose of such a machine?
 Zack was surprised to hear Tseng declare that SOLDIERs and monsters were “the same,” but Tseng does not elaborate.